guibozi/Team1-F24-BUSI732/README.md

 ## About Us

 We are graduate students in Rice University's Master Of Data Science Program.
 We are Team 1 in Professor Gibby Dunleavy's BUSI 732 Quantitative Operations course.
-Our names are Gloria, Chistina.
-Tegan and Alex
+Our names are Gloria, Chistina, Paul, Tegan and Alex